Last updated on August 23rd, 2023 at 01:20 pm

 The consequences of the First World War are still with us

 The First World War transformed the world forever.
-The conflict itself resonated through the remainder of the century and set events in motion that have informed the world we live in today.
-Some of the consequences are obvious – the map of the world, for example, looked very different from four years earlier, and by the time the victorious allies had finished tinkering with it.
+The conflict itself resonated through the remainder of the 20th century and set events in motion that have informed the world we live in today.
+Some of the consequences are obvious – the map of the world, for example, looked very different from four years earlier, including by the time the victorious allies had finished tinkering with it.

 The pace of social change accelerated in most places.
 In Britain, women had taken many jobs whilst their men were away fighting, would go on to achieve the vote and, eventually, a more equal place in society.
 The rigid class system was challenged by an enlarged franchise, new attitudes and opportunities – and by virtue of the fact that the war threw men of different backgrounds together to a degree that had never really happened before.
 And through the 1920s and 30s large country estates began their inexorable decline as their owners could no longer afford the upkeep, pay the increasingly crippling levels of taxation – or perhaps they had lost their heirs in the mud and slaughter of France and Belgium.
 Domestic service, in which 1.3 million had been employed in 1901, gradually began its decline, eventually ceasing to be normal after another great war (there were still a million employed in domestic service in 1931).
 A further consequence was that a good proportion of the population was actually healthier and better fed – partly because the government had an inevitable vested interest in the welfare of an awful lot of people during the war.
 The provision of canteen facilities at factories, for example (largely government sponsored), was a practice that was continued by many employers in peacetime.

 British Summer Time, introduced in 1916 to help productivity, and British licensing hours (introduced for a similar reason) are two quirks that remain with us – though the licensing hours have been greatly relaxed in the 21st century.